Fisher Markets with Approximately Optimal Bundles and the Need for a PCP Theorem for PPAD: Introduction

 We can further weaken this to the $(\eps, \delta)$-\gcircuit problem, which requires only that a $(1 - \delta)$-fraction of the gates are $\eps$-approximately satisfied, and so a $\delta$-fraction of the constraints are allowed to be broken.
 The so-far unproven \pcppad conjecture states that there exist small constants $\eps$ and $\delta$ such that $(\eps, \delta)$-\gcircuit is \ppad/-hard.
 This conjecture was first proposed by \citet{BPR16}, where they hoped that it would be useful in showing that finding an approximate Nash equilibrium in a bimatrix game requires quasi-polynomial time.
 In the end, however, the conjecture was not used for this task, since the lower bound for bimatrix games was shown via alternate means~\citep{Rubinstein16-two-player}.

-The \pcppad conjecture has found other uses, however, and it has recently been used to prove conditional hardness for computing approximate non-perfect Markov stationary coarse correlated equilibria in multiplayer games~\citep{park2023multi} and stationary CCE in two-player stochastic games~\citep{daskalakis2023complexity}.
+The \pcppad conjecture has found other uses, however, and it has recently been used to prove conditional hardness for computing approximate non-perfect Markov stationary coarse correlated equilibria in multiplayer games~\citep{park2023multi}, for computing stationary CCE in two-player stochastic games~\citep{daskalakis2023complexity}, and very recently for computing approximate equilibria in Hylland-Zeckhauser markets~\citep{BravermanLXZ26-hylland-PCP}.

-Both of these hardness results show \ppad/-hardness assuming that the \pcppad conjecture holds.
+All of these hardness results show \ppad/-hardness assuming that the \pcppad conjecture holds.
 As such, they are open to the straightforward criticism that the \pcppad conjecture may simply be false, meaning that no lower bound is actually shown.
 Another criticism is that the \pcppad conjecture {\em may not be necessary at all} to show hardness for these problems, and there may be a direct \ppad/-hardness reduction that we have so far missed, as was the case for bimatrix games.